 Frank & Shirley Costa Fund

-A life-time resident of Geelong and passionate family man, Frank has demonstrated his support for the community through many acts of generosity to charitable causes across the entire region.
+A life-time resident of Geelong and passionate family man, the late Frank Costa has demonstrated his support for the community through many acts of generosity to charitable causes across the Geelong region.
 He purchased the family’s produce business in the late 1950s.
-Frank is now a Non-Executive Director of the Costa Group of Companies.
-The organisation turns over more than $1 billion annually, employs more than 6,000 people and is the largest privately owned grower, packager, marketer, distributor and exporter of fresh fruit and vegetables and grains in the Southern Hemisphere.
-Frank is currently Chairman of the Costa Property Group.
+The organisation turns over more than $1 billion annually, employs more than 7000 people and is the largest privately owned grower, packager, marketer, distributor and exporter of fresh fruit and vegetables and grains in the Southern Hemisphere.

 When it comes to philanthropy and donating to charitable causes, one of which is the Geelong Community Foundation, Frank says that he is grateful for the success he has had in business and in his family life.
 It gives him pleasure therefore to be able to “give back to the community” that has been so supportive of him throughout his life.
 He encourages others to do the same, adding “it is only when you give that you receive”.